The Big Picture…

 Why they might Oppose

-For opposing an innovation we add the physical risk to functional and social risks.
+For opposing an innovation, we add the physical risk to functional and social risks.
 Traditions & Norms are reasons to oppose just like Perceived Image.

 Don’t forget the egg

-We find many examples where innovation is resisted.
+We find many examples of where innovation is resisted.
 What we need to do is not abandon those innovations.
 But first, to apply strategies to minimise resistance before launch.
 And second, to apply further strategic moves to manage any resistance that arises after launch.
 Addressing resistance is the topics of my next article [link when done].